NVIDIA/cuQuantum/python/README.md

 Known issues:
 - If a system has multiple copies of cuTENSOR, one of which is installed in a default system path, the Python runtime could pick it up despite cuQuantum Python is linked to another copy installed elsewhere, potentially causing a version-mismatch error.
 The proper fix is to remove cuTENSOR from the system paths to ensure the visibility of the proper copy. **DO NOT ATTEMPT** to use `LD_PRELOAD` to overwrite it --- it could cause hard to debug behaviors!
-- In certain environments, if PyTorch is installed `import cuquantum` could fail (with a segmentation fault).
-It is currently under investigation and a temporary workaround is to import `torch` before importing `cuquantum`.
 - Please ensure that you use consistent binaries and packages for either CUDA 11 or 12.
 Mixing-and-matching will result in undefined behavior.

 ### Samples